alphastigma101/Interpreter/README.md

 ### Getting Started:
 * You can run tatical nuke by issuing `make` inside the root directory to generate `exec_interpreter`.
 If you are stuck on understanding tatical nuke's syntax, view the syntax located in `Code-Analysis`.
+* If you're wanting to contribute to this project, here are a couple pointers:
+    1. View the header file called `declarations.h`.
+It declares user types, and uses various template techniques that makes the codebase very organized.
+    2. `definitions.h` is a header that contains all the defined types including types that require `extern`.
+Those are wrapped in `directives` to simply avoid `mulitple definitions` and or `undefined references`.

 ### Product Construction
 * The goal is to create a hand-made interpreter that processes a language called Tatical Nuke written in c++.
 It will have the option to either be interpeted, (if the user chooses not manually manage memory), or compiled.